 Justice of Peace @ Lerderderg Library

-A document signing station will be open in the Lerderderg Library, Bacchus Marsh each Wednesday between the hours of 10am and 1pm, commencing on Wednesday 11th October 2017.
+A document signing station will be open in the Lerderderg Library, Bacchus Marsh each Wednesday between the hours of 10.00am and 12 noon.

 A registered JP will be available to certify documents, witness statutory declarations, affidavits, enduring power of attorney or signatures.
 JPs do not charge for this service.